Police and crime

 Most criminal offences heard by a local court are commenced by New South Wales police.
 If you have been charged with a criminal offence you will receive a Court Attendance Notice.

-You will also receive a Court Attendance Notice if you had received a penalty notice or infringement and have chosen to have the matter heard by a court.
+You will also receive a Court Attendance Notice if you had received a fine and have chosen to have the matter heard by a court.

 A Court Attendance Notice is a document that tells you: